The Cheeky Monkey Media Blog

 My first step was to look around and see what was currently available.
-Although there was some options, I found them to be a bit heavy for my application.
+Although there were some options, I found them to be a bit heavy for my application.

 Required Drupal Modules: